iu-parfunc/ecoop24-marmoset-artifact/README.md

 - Table 1: `Table1.csv`
   * `List/foo` maps to `layout1PowerList.exe`
   * `List'/foo'` maps to `layout2PowerList.exe`

-  * Note that we show extra rows for this table.
-In the paper, since the table is in the design section we only included the median times.
-However, for the sake of generality, we include all rows (as in the evaluation section) for this table in the artifact.
+  Note that the script shows extra rows for this table: the paper only shows the median times for Table 1, while the script treats all tables uniformly and prints the mean, median, and lower and upper bounds of the confidence interval.

 - Table 2: `Table2.csv`
   * `List` maps to `layout2ListLen.exe`